Valvetronic

 How it works in BMW systems

 The system works on the "lost motion" principle.
-The intake camshaft does not act directly on the valve's roller cam follower.
-Instead, it acts on an intermediate lever that rides on the eccentric shaft.
-The DME rotates the eccentric shaft through approximately 225 degrees via an electric motor and worm gear, which pivots the intermediate lever toward or away from the camshaft.
-Moving the lever closer allows more of the cam lobe's profile to transfer to the follower, increasing valve lift.
-Moving it away reduces how much of the cam profile reaches the follower, decreasing lift.
-Because the DME controls the eccentric shaft position continuously, valve lift can be set to any point between minimum and maximum in under 300 milliseconds.
+Rather than acting directly on the valve, the intake camshaft pushes against an intermediate lever that rides on the eccentric shaft.
+The DME rotates that eccentric shaft through roughly 225 degrees using an electric motor and worm gear, which pivots the intermediate lever toward or away from the camshaft.
+Pivoting it closer transfers more of the cam lobe's profile to the follower and increases valve lift; pivoting it away transfers less and reduces lift.
+Because the DME adjusts the eccentric shaft position continuously, valve lift can be set anywhere between minimum and maximum in under 300 milliseconds.